unixpickle/anyrl-py/README.md

 There are several different sub-modules in anyrl:

  * `models`: abstractions and concrete implementations of RL models.
 This includes actor-critic RNNs, MLPs, CNNs, etc. Takes care of sequence padding, BPTT, etc.
+ * `envs`: APIs for dealing with environments, including wrappers and asynchronous environments.
  * `rollouts`: APIs for gathering and manipulating batches of episodes or partial episodes.
 Many RL algorithms include a "gather trajectories" step, and this sub-module fulfills that role.
  * `algos`: well-known learning algorithms like policy gradients or PPO.
 Also includes mini-algorithms like Generalized Advantage Estimation.
  * `spaces`: tools for using action and observation spaces.
 Includes parameterized probability distributions for implementing stochastic policies.
- * `wrappers`: convenient and reusable environment wrappers.

 # Motivation